Col 2: Date

 This is the date in the previous year when this event was held.
 The form must be yymmdd

-A character indicating the nature of the swag to be given away. * indicates no swag.
+The swag item to be given away. * indicates no swag.

 A word of warning about putting certain HTML in any of the columns.